kevingorski/kevingorski.com_source/contents/articles/Get-More-From-jQuery-Promises/index.md

 There&rsquo;s one more feature of jQuery&rsquo;s promises that seems useful, but I haven&rsquo;t seen used much: progress notifications.
 Deferred objects have a [`notify`][13] method (and [`notifyWith`][14] as above) that will send data to [`progress`][15] handlers.

 <figure class="codelisting">
-  <pre><code class="javascript">// Task-based code with deferred object "fileUploading"
+  <pre><code lang="javascript" class="javascript">// Task-based code with deferred object "fileUploading"
 file.updating(function(bytesReceived) {
   uploading.notify(bytesReceived);
 });